PopupMaker/Popup-Maker/readme.txt

 * Content upgrade popups - Provide more value from your blog posts by giving visitors more resources in exchange for their email address within an optin popup
 * White paper popups - Provide industry reports or other white papers using forms within a popup

-Even better, Popup Maker integrates with all the most popup form plugins so you can easily embed a form you have already created right into your popups!
+Even better, Popup Maker integrates with all the most popular form plugins so you can easily embed a form you have already created right into your popups!

 = What are some ways popups can increase my WooCommerce store's sales and revenues? = Many people don't consider popups when trying to find ways to increase conversion rates and revenue on their WooCommerce site but they are actually very effective.